 Those questions and the answers I learned paved the way for my first book Without Regrets.
 Since then, I’ve experienced the amazing truths that God has for us in the Bible and I am passionate about sharing those truths with others in a way that they can apply those truths to their lives.
 I write Christian Daily Devotionals, including a devotional for the day, as well as Bible studies and I love to share and to pray for people through my Facebook Page and on Twitter.
 I also enjoy the opportunity to speak and encourage others whether it’s a small study group or a large women’s conference.

 I grew up in Valley Center, Kansas and received my Bachelor’s and Master’s degrees from Oklahoma Baptist University in Shawnee, Oklahoma.
-I’ve been married to my husband D Burchfiel for 17 years and we enjoy our 2 children, Rebekah and Andrew.
-We currently make our home in Wichita, Kansas where D is the Associate Pastor of Ministries at Summit Church www.summitchurchkansas.com.
+I’ve been married to my husband D Burchfiel for 21 years and we enjoy our 2 children, Rebekah and Andrew.
+We currently make our home in Wichita, Kansas where D is the Senior Pastor of Discover Church, a new church that meets in downtown Wichita. www.discoverchurchus.com

 A Little Q&A with Kristi